jamesdorfman/Neural-Poet/README.md

 The embedding layer (the first layer in the network) takes in a word ID and outputs that word's Word2Vec embedding.
 This largly reduces the size of the training set, as it allows each high-dimensional vector to be replaced with a single integer ID.

 # Acknowledgements
-This project was inspired by Andrej Karparthy's infamous blog post: http://karpathy.github.io/2015/05/21/rnn-effectiveness/ Andrej trained a recurrent neural network to read in text character-by-character, and predict the next character that would appear.
-I decided to try to predict text word-by-word, and incoporating Word2Vec embeddings, in order ot produce more coherent sentances
+This project was inspired by Andrej Karparthy's infamous blog post: http://karpathy.github.io/2015/05/21/rnn-effectiveness/ <br>
+Andrej trained an RNN to read text character-by-character, and predict the next character that would appear.
+I decided to build a network that processes text word-by-word, and incoporates Word2Vec embeddings, presuming that this would produce more coherent sentances.